Cameron Hill (violin):

 Radio: ABC Classic FM Sunday Live – string quartet

-Australian guitarist James Muller is one of the most exciting and innovative musicians on the Australian music scene today.
+Australian guitarist James Muller is one of the most exciting and innovative musicians on today’s Australian music scene.
 His distinctive sound, coupled with masterful improvisation and breathtaking virtuosity, has made him one of the most respected and most significant young musicians in the country.

 By the time he burst onto the Sydney scene in 1996, at just 21 years of age, James had already recorded his first independent album “No You Don’t.”
 He was soon playing and recording with some of the biggest names in jazz and rock including: